-One other estimate of Rongerik external dose is displayed by Brookhaven.
+One other known estimate of Rongerik external dose is cited in Reference 19.
 A computerized theoretical treatment of Bravo fallout deposition leads to dose estimates at odds with other analyses for all atolls studied.
-The wind data needed for this approach are too sparse, leading to results that are not credible (Reference 22).
+The wind data available for this approach are too sparse, leading to results that are not credible (Reference 22).